BuoyantIO/hazl-orders-playground/README.md

 The repository contains the following automation:

-- `cluster_setup.sh`
+- `cluster-setup-k3d.sh`
   - Script to stand up the cluster, install Linkerd and Orders
+- `cluster-setup-k3d-basic.sh`
+  - Script to stand up the cluster, install Linkerd and Orders
+- `cluster-setup-k3d-calico.sh`
+  - Script to stand up the cluster, install Linkerd and Orders
+- `cluster-setup-k3d-naked.sh`
+  - Script to stand up the cluster, install Linkerd and Orders
+- `cluster-setup-k3d-basic-calico.sh`
+  - Script to stand up the cluster, install Linkerd and Orders
+- `cluster-setup-k3d-naked-calico.sh`
+  - Script to stand up the cluster, install Linkerd and Orders
-- `cluster_destroy.sh`
+- `cluster-destroy-k3d.sh`
   - Script to destroy the cluster environment
-- `traffic_check.sh`
+- `traffic-check.sh`
-  - Script to monitor application traffic, located in the `testing-oha-bb` directory.
+  - Script to monitor application traffic.

-If you choose to use the `cluster_setup.sh` script, make sure you've created the `settings.sh` file and run `source settings.sh` to set your environment variables.
+If you choose to use the scripts, make sure you've created the `settings.sh` file and run `source settings.sh` to set your environment variables.
 See the next section for more detail on the `settings.sh` file.

 ## Obtain Buoyant Enterprise for Linkerd (BEL) Trial Credentials and Log In to Buoyant Cloud, if Needed

-If you require credentials for accessing **Buoyant Enterprise for Linkerd**, [sign up here](https://enterprise.buoyant.io/start_trial), and follow the instructions.
+If you require credentials for accessing **Buoyant Enterprise for Linkerd**, [sign up here](https://enterprise.buoyant.io), and follow the instructions.

 You should end up with a set of credentials in environment variables like this: